 5. Meticulously calculate your margins.

 You cannot just easily think that you are earning just because compared to what you invested so far, you think that the returns are bigger.
 However, are you calculating those other aspects as well like if you are to become a landlord, there will be other expenses like the maintenance of the property, the right people to maintain it every time a tenant will complain like a plumber, electrician and so on.
 At most, you also need to consider the taxes and some major repairs in time.
 So, taking all of these aspects to consideration, you have to weigh things first if the price of the property you plan to get can indeed give you good earnings.
-Check out Pelangi Damansara project outlook or Bandar Mahkota Banting (Brooklands) project outlook, a great property available.
-You can also check out Birch Regency project outlook and Royal Domain Sri Putramas II project outlook.
+Check out Pelangi Damansara or Bandar Mahkota Banting (Brooklands), a great property available.
+You can also check out Birch Regency and Royal Domain Sri Putramas II.

 6. If you have to get a pre-owned property, make sure that you won’t lose money in the process like the repairs and so on.

 Getting a cheap property with a lot of repairs needed might not be a good idea for someone who is just venturing in the rental property industry for the first time.
 Unless you know someone, who is skilled in repairing the property and can give you discounts, or you are skilled yourself, it is best to chose something that is fairly priced with minor repairs needed.